 However, not every person is eligible to receive these payments.
 Members of law enforcement can never collect these rewards.
 Neither can people who have an obligation under the law to report wrongdoing.
 Finally, a reward is only possible if the initial report contains new information that the government did not already possess.

-Even so, a Columbia government contractor fraud Qui Tam lawyer could help parties to demand these payments.
+Even so, a Columbia government fraud attorney could help parties to demand these payments.
 According to 31 United States Code § 3730(c)(5), these rewards may range in value from 15 to 25 percent of the funds recovered in the case.
 Let an attorney take the lead in demanding fair payments after serving as a whistleblower.

 The government relies on accurate accounting and fair play from its contractors.
 However, every day, these contractors may cheat the government despite laws, such as the False Claims Act, that prohibit this activity.

 If you believe that fraud has occurred, you can serve as a whistleblower.
 Doing this makes you immune from any potential retaliation and may even entitle you to a reward.
 A Columbia government contractor fraud lawyer can work with you to investigate the incident, form an initial report, submit a writ of Qui Tam, and even protect you against retaliation.
-Reach out to a lawyer in Columbia today to get started.
+Reach out today to get started.